-- Completing documentation within established timeframes per departmental standards using the electronic medical record.
+- Completes all documentation using the electronic medical record; and

 Achieves and maintains an annual productivity requirement of 55% of paid hours.
-This is 1144 billable hours for the full-time position, part-time is pro-rated based on paid hours by:
+This is 1144 billable hours for a full-time position, part-time is prorated based on paid hours by:

 - Accepting all appropriate case referrals,

-- Scheduling an adequate number of billable service activities per working day,
+- Scheduling an adequate number of sessions/billable service activities per working day, and

 Takes ownership for patient and referral source satisfaction by:

-- Actively addressing/resolving concerns as they are reported, utilizing supervisory involvement as needed, and
+- Actively addressing/resolving reports of dissatisfaction as they are reported, utilizing supervisory involvement as needed, and

 - Ensuring that knowledge and practice is consistent with current information on treating culturally diverse individuals.